By Edward Kliszus

-Pianist Peter Dizzoza musically greeted incoming patrons assembling for tonight’s extravaganza with songs from the roaring 20s, and West skillfully accompanied the evening’s stage frolics.
+Pianist Peter Dizzoza musically greeted incoming patrons assembling for Who Murdered Love with songs from the roaring 20s, and West skillfully accompanied the evening’s stage frolics.

 Who Murdered Love was a musical comedy extraordinaire At the Theater for the New City.
 The scene for fun was set as DaDa Love (Elyp Johnson), and the cast sang Mad for Love.
 This setting projected a mysterious pallor tempered by the comedic references to DaDaism, which had emerged in the early 20th century in reaction to the Great War.
 We were set to embrace chaos, satire, parody, collage, and streams of consciousness.
 We were not disappointed.